hammadshaikhha/Data-Science-and-Machine-Learning-from-Scratch/Binary Logistic Regression/README.md

 ## Purpose
 The notebook "Binary Logistic Regression.ipynb"  discusses using logistic regression for binary classification.
 The key math and statistic ideas behind logistic regression are also included.
+Note that some of the LaTeX equations have trouble rendering on the browser, so please download and run on your computer.

 ## Data
 I use a de-identified data set of over 40,000 university students to predict whether a student will go on academic probation after their first year (2nd, 3rd, etc) using their first year performance and other characteristics.
 The data set comes from a research paper, the authors have made the data available through the [journals website](https://www.aeaweb.org/articles?id=10.1257/app.2.2.95).